mahmoudk1000/azdo-runner-operator/README.md

 ---

-## RunnerPool CRD Entity
+## RunnerPool CRD: Capabilities, Configuration, and Usage

-The CRD is defined in `V1AzDORunnerEntity.cs` and represents a pool of Azure DevOps runners.
-Below are the key fields, their valid values, and whether they are required or optional.
+The core of the operator is the RunnerPool CRD, defined in `V1AzDORunnerEntity.cs`.
+This resource represents a pool of Azure DevOps runners and supports both standard and capability-aware scheduling.

 ### Spec Fields